 - Your appointment letter.
 The time you are given to arrive is not the time of your procedure.
 The surgeon needs to see you before the start of the list, so you may be waiting for your procedure for between 2 and 4 hours. - Any drugs, medicines or inhalers you are using.
-Please take your necessary medication before attending. - A contact number for your lift home. - A dressing gown and slippers, if you have them. - Something to do while you are waiting, such as a book or magazine to read.
+Please take your necessary medication before attending; the pre-assessment nurse will advise you when you should take your medication. - A contact number for your lift home. - A dressing gown and slippers, if you have them. - Something to do while you are waiting, such as a book or magazine to read.